Admissions Frequently Asked Questions

 What is NSO and how do I register?

-NSO is New Student Orientation for first-time entering students or returning or transfer students with fewer than 13 credit hours.
-At NSO, you will:
+- NSO is New Student Orientation for first-time entering student or returning or transfer students with fewer than 13 credit hours.
+At NSO you will:

 - Meet your academic advisors